-That’s especially true if you head out to a Christmas tree farm and cut down your own tree.
+That’s especially true if you head out to a Christmas tree farm and cut down a natural tree.
 During the holiday season, these farms often have other attractions, like bonfires, wagon rides, caroling, and a market selling handmade or locally baked goods.

 Cons of Real Christmas Trees

 Despite the above pros, there are some cons of buying a real Christmas tree to consider.

 Real Christmas trees carry mold spores that cause allergic reactions in some people.
 Potential reactions include sneezing, watery eyes, coughing, sinus congestion, shortness of breath, and an itchy nose.

 Also, mold counts from live trees can be very high.
 A 2011 study published in the Annals of Allergy, Asthma & Immunology found airborne mold spore levels in an apartment went from 800 per cubic meter before the introduction of a live tree to 5,000 spores per cubic meter after 14 days with a live tree.